smart-data-models/dataModel.WaterQuality/SludgeQualityObserved/doc/spec.md

       x-ngsi:
         type: Property
     dateObserved:
-      description: 'Property.
-Model:''https://schema.org/DateTime''.
-The date and time of this observation in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.'
+      description: The date and time of this observation in ISO8601 UTCformat.
+It can be represented by an specific time instant or by an ISO8601 interval
       type: string
       x-ngsi:
         model: https://schema.org/DateTime